ALS Nutrition |

 People living with ALS often struggle to consume enough calories to maintain their regular weight.
-Daily activities require more energy and calories than before, and when eating becomes more challenging, people with ALS tend to consume fewer calories.
-The resulting weight loss can lead to accelerated muscle deterioration, weakness, low energy, and other issues.
+Daily activities require more energy and calories than before, and when eating becomes more challenging, people living with ALS tend to consume fewer calories.
+The resulting weight loss can lead to accelerated muscle loss, weakness, low energy, and other issues.

-If you notice that you are losing weight, taking longer at meals, getting more tired when chewing, avoiding certain foods, or coughing or choking on food or liquid, notify your ALS clinic or medical team.
-These may be signs that the muscles around your jaw, lips, throat, and tongue are weakening.
-If you ignore these signs and lose weight, it may be hard to gain it back.
-But if you are proactive and develop strategies to eat well and stay hydrated, you can experience a better quality of life with greater strength, energy, and independence.
+If you notice that you are losing weight, taking longer to eat meals, getting more tired when chewing, avoiding certain foods, or coughing or choking on food or liquid, tell your ALS clinic or medical team.
+These may be signs that the muscles around your jaw, lips, throat, and tongue are getting weaker.
+If you ignore these signs and lose weight, it may be hard to gain the weight back.
+But if you are proactive and develop strategies to eat and drink well, you may have a better quality of life from having greater strength and more energy. |

 Meet with Your ALS Clinic Team